Socca – Crispy Chickpea Flatbread in Minutes

 Ingredients You’ll Need

-- cumin
+- Ground cumin for warm earthiness

-- black pepper
+- Freshly cracked black pepper

 How To Make Socca

-(Note – The full printable recipe is at the bottom of this post)
+(Note: Full printable recipe at the bottom of the post)

-How To Serve Socca
+Ways To Serve Socca

-Typically this savory flatbread is served with a few herbs and spices and eaten with the hands.
+Typically, this savory flatbread is served with a few herbs and spices and eaten with the hands.
 The flatbread can be eaten as is (torn apart or sliced), served with condiments, or served topped with various ingredients.
 Here are a few of my favorite options for a full meal:

 More Easy Bread Recipes!